jeromekelleher/ercs/docs/source/index.rst

 that dramatically reduces the
 amount of time we need to spend simulating the model.
 In the extinction/recolonisation
-model there is a strong seperation of timescales effect, in which nearby genes either coalesce in the relatively recent past or they spent a very long time wandering around the torus.
+model there is a strong separation of timescales effect, in which nearby genes either coalesce in the relatively recent past or they spent a very long time wandering around the torus.
 So long, in fact, that their contribution to the mean of the distribution of probability of identity in state is negligible.

-We can make this a bit more precise if we define a value ``accuracy_goal``, below which we consider probabilities of identity to be negligible.
+We can make this a bit more concrete if we define a value ``accuracy_goal``, below which we consider probabilities of identity to be negligible.
 Let's say for example that this is 10\ :sup:`-10`, and our mutation rate ``mu`` is 10\ :sup:`-6`.
 We can then solve for ``t`` to find the time that corresponds to these values:

->>> math.log(1e-10) / (-2 * 1e-6)
+>>> max_t = math.log(1e-10) / (-2 * 1e-6)
+>>> max_t
 11512925.46497023

-Therefore, by setting the :attr:`ercs.Simulator.max_time` attribute to this value, we know that the resulting identity must be less that 10\ :sup:`-10`, which we have decided can be treated as zero.
+We then use the :attr:`ercs.Simulator.max_time` attribute to ensure that the simulation stops when ``max_t`` is reached.
+If lineages have coalesced, then we know that their probability of identity in state is no less than 10\ :sup:`-10`, and if lineages have not coalescenced, then their identity is
+less than 10\ :sup:`-10` which we have decided should be treated as zero.

 The ``setup`` method implements these ideas to set the :attr:`ercs.Simulator.max_time` attribute for a given mutation rate